...

 But that’s entirely wrong.

 Fortunately, there are some steps that you can follow in order to improve this skill.
-That’s what I am going to shift the discussion towards.
+I’ll cover these steps a little later in this article.
+For now, let’s compare analytical thinking and critical thinking.

 Analytical Thinking Vs Critical Thinking

 Analytical thinking vs critical thinking is a common debate among people who want to understand how these two cognitive ways of dealing with issues differentiate from each other.
-These thinking abilities may look similar but are very different from each other.
+These thinking abilities may look similar, but they are very different from each other.

 Analytical thinking is about solving a problem by breaking it down and using a systematic approach to solve an issue.
 It involves understanding and using data patterns to solve issues.